-Mr Chaudhary is currently a full time substantive consultant in the Oxford Spinal Unit at the John Radcliffe Hospital and Nuffield Orthopaedic Centre.
-His clinic work covers the spectrum of adult spinal pathology including intradural conditions with specific research interest in cervical spine surgery including myelopathy and spinal cord injury, minimally invasive (keyhole) spine surgery and day case surgery.
-During his 21 years of medical training, Mr Chaudhary was affiliated with and trained in many of the top universities including Oxford University, Cambridge University, Imperial College and University of Toronto.
+Mr Chaudhary is a Neurosurgeon now specialised purely in the treatment of spinal conditions.
+Having spent 23 years in medicine across 3 continents, he is currently a full time consultant in the Oxford Spinal Unit at the John Radcliffe Hospital and Nuffield Orthopaedic Centre, Oxford (UK).
+His clinic work covers the spectrum of adult spinal pathology including intradural conditions with specific research interest in cervical spine surgery including myelopathy and spinal cord injury, keyhole minimally invasive spine surgery (MISS) and day case surgery.
+During his medical training, Mr Chaudhary was affiliated with and trained in many of the top universities including Oxford University, Cambridge University, Imperial College and University of Toronto.
+Prior to his consultant appointment, he undertook one of AO North America's most competitive combined Neurosurgical and Orthopaedic complex Spinal Fellowships in Toronto with some of the most world renowned spinal surgeons in the world as well as some of the world's pioneers of keyhole spine surgery (Professor M. Fehlings, Dr S. Lewis and Dr R. Rampersaud) at the Toronto Western Hospital, Canada.
 His Neurosurgical Spinal Registrar/Residency programme was undertaken at Addenbrookes Hospital (Cambridge University Hospital NHS FoundationTrust) where he was also the Chief Resident for Neurosciences.
-Prior to his consultant appointment, he undertook a complex combined Neurosurgical and Orthopaedic Spinal Fellowship with Professor M. Fehlings, Dr S. Lewis and Dr R. Rampersaud in a AOSpine North American accredited programme at the Toronto Western Hospital, Canada.
-Mr Chaudhary has now sub-specialised purely in the treatment of spinal conditions including disc prolapse, spinal stenosis, cervical myelopathy, spinal cord tumours with minimally invasive (keyhole) techniques for decompression, discectomy, spinal fusion etc. This follows his many years of research, training and peer-reviewed international presentations and publications focused on spinal surgery.
+Mr Chaudhary treats spinal conditions including disc prolapse (lumbar & cervical), spinal stenosis, cervical myelopathy, spinal cord tumours with minimally invasive (keyhole) techniques for decompression, discectomy, spinal fusion etc. This follows his many years of research, training and peer-reviewed international presentations and publications focused on spinal surgery.
 Additional research and educational interests include the application of technology in Surgery and Medical Education.
 He has completed his Masters in Surgical Technology at Imperial College, London.
 Mr Chaudhary has won national prizes as well as a number of prestigious awards, gold medals and fellowships including the Harry Morton Fellowship from the Royal College of Surgeons of England and the British Association of Spine Surgeons President's Fellowship Award.
-Awards and prizes •BASS/BSS Presidents Fellowship award - 2015 •Royal College of Surgeons of England Harry Morton Research Fellowship award - 2014 •Codman Neurosurgical Travelling Fellowship - 2014 •UK HCA Foundation International Travelling Fellowship award - 2013 •EOE Deanery bursary awarded for the study of Masters in Medical Education - 2012 •EOE Deanery bursary awarded for PG Certificate in Medical Education - 2011 •1st Prize, Presentation (poster), Society of British NeuroSurgeons - Nottingham, 2008 •Pfizer Medallion in Medicine and Scroll of Honour - MBBS •Vijay Narayan Singh Memorial Gold Medal award, 1st place overall - MBBS •Krishna Kant Singh Gold Medal, 1st place in final year - MBBS Contact details Tel: +442031290934 email: email@example.com Twitter: @spinalsirgery
+Awards and prizes •BASS/BSS Presidents Fellowship award - 2015 •Royal College of Surgeons of England Harry Morton Research Fellowship award - 2014 •Codman Neurosurgical Travelling Fellowship - 2014 •UK HCA Foundation International Travelling Fellowship award - 2013 •EOE Deanery bursary awarded for the study of Masters in Medical Education - 2012 •EOE Deanery bursary awarded for PG Certificate in Medical Education - 2011 •1st Prize, Presentation (poster), Society of British NeuroSurgeons - Nottingham, 2008 •Pfizer Medallion in Medicine and Scroll of Honour - MBBS •VNS Memorial Gold Medal award, 1st place overall - MBBS •KKS Gold Medal, 1st place in final year - MBBS Contact details Tel: +442031290934 email: email@example.com Twitter: @spinalsirgery